TSKHayagreevaC/Python_Send_Email_Manage_Dates_Project/README.md

 # Python_Send_Email_Manage_Dates_Project
-This Project Is Developed To Be Familiar With The Data Management Of Python Language.
+This Project Is Developed To Be Familiar With The Data Management Of Python Libraries.